Achievable logoAchievable logo

 Lines from slope

-After we have two points, we are now able to draw a connecting line and find the overall graph of the linear function.
+After you have two points, draw a straight line through them to graph the linear function.

 Solving linear equations

 The solution to two linear equations is the point where the two lines intersect.
-This can be found by locating the point of intersection on a graph, or by setting the two equations equal to each other and solving for .
-Let’s review an example to see what this means:
+You can find this point by graphing both lines and locating the intersection, or by setting the two equations equal to each other and solving.

 Find the solution to the following linear equations:

-If we choose to use a graph, we can graph both of these lines using the methods above and find the point where they intersect:
+If you use a graph, you can graph both lines using the methods above and find the point where they intersect:

 Graph of intersecting linear equation lines

-We see that the lines intersect at the point .
-This is the solution to the set of linear equations.
+From the graph, the lines intersect at (3,7).
+That point is the solution to the system of linear equations.

 Key points